edelira/Pi_weather/README.md

 ### Prerequisites

-Before getting this program running on your raspberry pi you would need to learn how to wire your LED strip to the Pi and have a OpenWeatherMap API
+Before getting this program running on your raspberry pi you would need to learn how to wire your LED strip to the Pi and have an OpenWeatherMap API
 1. Adafruit has a great tutorial to follow to get wired up.
 [Wiring up your Pi](https://learn.adafruit.com/neopixels-on-raspberry-pi/overview)
-2. You need to request a API Key from OpenWeatherMap website [Requesting API Key](https://openweathermap.org/appid)
+2. You need to request an API Key from the OpenWeatherMap website [Requesting API Key](https://openweathermap.org/appid)
 ### Installing
 1. Move working directory to where you would like the program installed.